rschristopher/rschristopher.github.io/src/criticisms/inequality.md

 Remember, Bitcoin requires electricity, computers, and a global network.

-!!! quote "And if a house is divided against itself, that house will not be able to stand."
+> *"And if a house is divided against itself, that house will not be able to stand."*

 Fortunately, the technical claim here is most likely false.